SmileyChris/django-easysettings/README.rst

 Easy-settings handles this fine, overriding any keys provided in the project while still having access to the default app settings keys.

-You can also use a subclass of an :class:`AppSettings` class to set up a dictionary.
+You can also use a subclass of an ``AppSettings`` class to set up a dictionary.

 .. code:: python